 If not now when?
 If not you who?

-Creative dance as offered to people with dementia in the Come Dance With Me and Shall we Dance Classes, has the potential to bring joy and purpose into the lives of people living with dementia.
+Creative dance as offered to people with dementia in the Come Dance With Me class, has the potential to bring joy and purpose into the lives of people living with dementia.
 At last, something wonderful for a person to do where there is no wrong way, only their way.

 Dance and movement generally, focus on strengths and abilities, on personal potential, rather than difficulties and deficits.
 People with dementia still have so much to offer and the joy and fulfilment dance brings, should be a readily available right, wherever a person lives, whether at home or in a residential care facility.